When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-where $\{a_{j}\}_{j=0}^4$ are the fitted coefficients.
-According to the measurements, for low speeds, the energy consumption is an affine function of the linear speed $v$.
-Next, the authors did the same for the Pioneer 3DX (a commercial DDR) and measured its energy consumption while moving at constant speed on a straight line.
+In \cite{Mob7}, there are two examples of this type of energy consumption model.
+First, the authors measure the power consumption of the PPRK (a commercial \ac{TOMR} moving at a constant linear speed $v$.
+The measurements are done at different linear speeds up to a maximum value.
+After a numerical analysis of the measurements, the authors observed that the power consumed by the PPRK can be well-modelled by a fourth order polynomial function of the linear speed.
+Next, the authors did the same for the Pioneer 3DX (a commercial \ac{DDR}) and measured its energy consumption while moving at a constant speed on a straight line.
 Due to limitations in the robot's internal system, the Pioneer 3DX could not be operated at its maximum linear speed.
-The experimental results showed that the power consumption of this robot can be modelled with an affine function of the linear speed:
+The experimental results showed that the power consumption of this robot can be modelled with an affine function of the linear speed.

 The derivation of this type of model can require significant time to gather data in the laboratory.
-Additionally, the generalisation of the derived models to conditions different from those of the modeling phase might exhibit an uncertain accuracy, e.g. when trying to use the model in (\ref{eq:En:B3}) to predict the energy consumption of the Pioneer 3DX while moving along curves or at variable linear speed.
+Additionally, the generalisation of the derived models to conditions different from those of the modeling phase might exhibit an uncertain accuracy, e.g. when trying to use the model in \cite{Mob7} to predict the energy consumption of the Pioneer 3DX while moving along curves or at variable linear speed.
 On the other hand, one advantage of this type of model is that they do not require deep theoretical knowledge.
 Also, they can implicitly consider the various complex processes involved in energy consumption, which may be complicated to take into account in the theoretical models.
-For example in \cite{Mob5}, the authors mention that from electromagnetic theory, DC motors can be modelled with a second-order polynomial of the angular speed $\omega$.
-Yet, measurements show that such a model is insufficient; for example, the sixth-order polynomial model introduced in (\ref{eq:En:B1}) exhibited a much better fit on real measurements.
+For example in \cite{Mob5}, the authors mention that \ac{DC} motors can be modelled with a second-order polynomial of the angular speed $\omega$ from electromagnetic theory.
+Yet, measurements show that such a model is insufficient.
+For example, the sixth-order polynomial model introduced in (\ref{eq:En:B1}) exhibited a much better fit on real measurements.
 This may be due to the fact that the second-order model derived from theory overlooks certain processes, while the model in (\ref{eq:En:B1}) took them into account implicitly through the fitting process.